orcslab/Home-Page/article_template.md

 ### Document body
 Stick to the standard and keep it simple (the formatting, not necessarily the content).
 Markdown's _raison d'etre_ is to simplify formatting so that you can focus on content, so __don't overcomplicate things__!

-If you need to include equations, use LaTeX's "double dollar signs" for centered equations:
+If you need to include equations, use LaTeX's "double dollar signs" for centered equations (yes, I know it is not looking right - just use it and everything will be alright in the HTML document, I promise):

 $$
 x = \frac{5^2}{y}